Citadel-Station-13/CitadelLore/wiki/Xenochimera.md

-"Roanoake Syndrome" for a crewmember that has been infected with primordial chimera matter, but modern medical treatments are capable of bringing such an infection under control rather handily - simple spaceacillin treatment has proven effective at putting a Roanoake infection into remission.
+"Roanoake Syndrome" for a crewmember that has been infected with primordial chimera matter, but modern medical treatments are capable of bringing such an infection under control rather handily - simple spaceacillin treatment has proven effective at putting a Roakoake infection into remission.

 Xenochimera are generally identical to other biological crew when it